farag2/Sophia-Script-for-Windows/README.md

 ## FAQ
 Read the code you run carefully.
 Some functions are presented as an example only.
 You must be aware of the meaning of the functions in the code. **If you're not sure what the script does, do not run it.**

-The script was written for PowerShell 5.1 and for the current up-to-date version of Windows 10 Pro x64.
 Some of functions can be run also on LTSB/LTSC and on older versions of Windows and PowerShell (also on 32bit systems).

 ## Links
 ### Ask a question in